zainytech/wegoFoods/README.md

 - *API Errors*: The provided APIs returned 404 errors, possibly due to expired links.
   - *Solution*: Mocked the API data using a JSON file to simulate real data and ensure functionality.
+- *Updated API Endpoints*: The issue of broken api endpoints and wrong image urls got resolved and now the data is being fetched from live api endpoints.

 ## Live Demo
 [Link to Live Demo](https://wego-two.vercel.app/) – A live version of the application demonstrating its functionality.